"Hi, I'm Max Keller."

 - Corrupt Corporate Executive: Half of the villains in the Master Ninja movies.

-- Disproportionate Retribution: Killing the Corrupt Corporate Executive (and so violently and remorselessly) seemed overly excessive given all he did was try to torch the airfield.
+- Killing the Corrupt Corporate Executive (and so violently and remorselessly) seemed overly excessive given all he did was try to torch the airfield.

-- Then there's the corrupt cannery owner who threatens or striaght-up murders any employee who supports the Union.
+- Then there's the corrupt cannery owner who threatens or straight-up murders any employee who supports the union.

 - Good Old Fisticuffs: Max's fighting style.